seansovine/wgpu_grapher/README.md

 ## glTF model viewer

-There is a model-viewer mode that loads and renders a 3D model in the [glTF](https://kcoley.github.io/glTF/specification/2.0/figures/gltfOverview-2.0.0a.png) format.
-It currently only supports the base color textures, and importantly it doesn't yet handle sub-mesh matrices, so some models will not render correctly.
-I plan to add support for those and also to start implementing more of the PBR rendering supported by glTF, and later maybe even support for articulated models.
+There is a model viewer mode that loads and renders a scene in the [glTF](https://kcoley.github.io/glTF/specification/2.0/figures/gltfOverview-2.0.0a.png) format.
+It currently only supports base color textures (no normal mapping, etc.), and importantly it doesn't yet handle submesh transformations, so some models will not render correctly.
+I plan to add support for those in the near future.
+I also plan to add support for the glTF PBR materials shading model and later maybe some more of the features supported by glTF.

 <p align="center" margin="20px">
 	<img src="https://github.com/seansovine/page_images/blob/main/screenshots/wgpu_grapher/model.png?raw=true" alt="drawing" width="600" style="padding-top: 10px; padding-bottom: 10px"/>